ISF Unveils 2026 Vertikal Open World Cup Calendar with Nine Global Races

 Key Points

-The International Skyrunning Federation (ISF) has released the 2026 calendar for the Vertikal Open World Cup, formerly the VK Open.
-Now in its ninth season, the series remains the only ISF-homologated competition focused on vertical kilometer races, with nine events across the globe, two of them in Andorra.
+The International Skyrunning Federation (ISF) has published the 2026 calendar for the Vertikal Open World Cup, previously known as the VK Open.
+Entering its ninth season, the series—ISF's sole homologated vertical kilometer competition—will feature nine races worldwide, with two in Andorra: the Travessa d’Encamp and Casamanya Extrem Vertical Race.

 Original Sources